marcellomontemagno/marcellomontemagno.github.io/_posts/2016-12-21-How-this-works-in-javascript.md

 ### "This" in the Global Context

-"the value of this in the global context (outside of any function), refers to the global object, whether in strict mode or not"
+"the value of 'this' in the global context (outside of any function), refers to the global object, whether in strict mode or not"

     // In web browsers, the window object is also the global object: this === window // true